-Algebra 2 is a rigorous, fast-paced course which concentrates on functions and graphs.
-Irrational numbers are studied and complex numbers are introduced.
-A solid foundation in Algebra 1 is essential for placement in this course.
-It is highly recommended that students purchase a graphics calculator for this course.
-The TI calculator will be used in class.
+Honors Algebra 2 is a rigorous course for motivated students who have excelled in both Geometry and Algebra 1.
+This course concentrates on quadratic, polynomial, radical, exponential and logarithmic functions and graphs.
+Irrational numbers are studied and complex numbers are also introduced.
+In this course, there is a strong emphasis on algebraic application and problem solving with team collaboration, therefore a solid foundation in Algebra 1 is essential for placement in this course.
+The TI-84 Plus graphing calculator will be used in class.